visgl/luma.gl/dev-docs/RFCs/v7.1/effects-module-rfc.md

 </pre>

 * Objects under experimental folder will be exported as `_ObjectName`
-* `@luma.gl/glfx` will re-export necessary objects from @luma.gl/effects to backward compatibility
+* `@luma.gl/glfx` will re-export necessary objects from @luma.gl/effects for backward compatibility
 * `@luma.gl/glfx` will be removed in 8.0 release

 ## Future Ideas